hphelion/documentation/community/community.install.md

 	`"Wed Apr 23 11:25:10 IST 2014 --- completed setup seed"`

 2. To build the cloud, start by logging in to the seed.
-Run the the following command from /root:
+Run the following command from /root:

 	`ssh root@192.0.2.1`